strigeus/sparsnas_decoder/README.md

 This is a fork is adapted for output in JSON format to a MQTT broker.

+If you want to implement the same thing as below into an ESP8266 please see the following project: https://github.com/bphermansson/EspSparsnasGateway

 This is a decoder for IKEA SPARSNÄS.
 ===================================